 Gameplay – 6.5/10

 What I don’t like about this game however, among other things, is how it plays out.
-Largely turn-based, it features what is in my opinion a broken combat system, as well as a ridiculous method of open world navigation.
-Though there may be variety in combat, I found gameplay overall to be extremely monotonous and far too repetitive to be enjoyable to any great extent.
+Largely turn-based, it features what is, in my opinion, a broken combat system, as well as a ridiculous method of open-world navigation.
+Though there may be variations in combat, I found gameplay overall to be extremely monotonous and far too repetitive to be enjoyable to any great extent.
 Though it can be argued that some of the best games ever developed have an element of repetition to them, the extent that this one presents is far too obvious for it to be passable.

 Controls – 5/10